 If you currently suffer from back pain, you are not alone.
 According to The Medical Journal of Australia, up to 80% of Australians will experience back pain at some stage in their lives, and 10% will have significant disabilities as a result of their pain.

 Damian Hoy, a senior research fellow at the University of Queensland’s School of Population Health, says: “Low back pain in particular, is something that almost all people experience at some point in their lives.
 It is common across sexes, age groups, countries, socioeconomic groups, education levels and occupation.”

 The causes of back pain are not confined to individual events, such as straining your back lifting.
 Activities that can trigger back pain include not stretching, years of wear and tear or even aspects of your lifestyle, such as smoking or being stressed.
 Find out more about back pain as you age here..

-Weight: Your weight plays an important role in back pain prevention.
-Being overweight, especially in the mid-section, pulls the pelvis forward, straining the lower back which can cause lower back pain.
+Your weight plays an important role in back pain prevention.
+Being overweight, especially in the mid-section, pulls the pelvis forward, straining the lower back which can be a cause of lower back pain.
 People with excess weight may also experience sciatica and low back pain from a herniated disc or from a pinched nerve if the discs have been damaged from compensating for the extra weight.

 There are almost as many ways to prevent back pain as there are bad behaviours that cause it.
+Here are 7 ways to relieve back pain and stop it returning.
 If you make these suggestions part of your everyday routine, your back should be strong and healthy.